- Old Roebourne Gaol

 From April to October, a natural phenomenon caused by a full moon reflecting off the exposed mudflats at Hearson's Cove at extremely low tides, creates a beautiful optical illusion of a magical staircase reaching to the moon.
 The stairway can also be viewed at Cossack from the lookout at Reader's Head and the rest stop picnic area.
 Ask the Visitor Centres or check the City of Karratha Calendar of Events for full details of dates and times.

-The Dampier Archipelago comprises 42 islands, islets and rocks lying within a 45km radius from the towns of Dampier and Point Samson.
+The Dampier Archipelago comprises 42 islands, inlets and rocks lying within a 45km radius from the towns of Dampier and Point Samson.
 Many of the islands resemble the rugged Burrup Peninsula, with coastal cliffs and steep-sided rock piles separated by valleys, sand plains and pristine beaches ideal for swimming and snorkelling, or just lazing the day away.

 The archipelago offers excellent boating with many world-class fishing spots for deep water, reef or sheltered inlet fishing.
 Public boat ramps are located at Nickol Bay, Dampier, John's Creek, Point Samson and Cossack.
 Always check the weather and tides and let someone responsible know where you are going and when you expect to return.
 Better still, allow our experienced charter boat operators to take you there.
 For further details on charter boat operators contact the Karratha and Roebourne visitor centres.

 Camping on the islands is permitted only up to 100m inland of the high-water mark on beaches zoned for recreation and for no more than five nights.
 It is not permitted in conservation or special conservation zones at anytime.

 Green, loggerhead, flatback and hawksbill turtles use the beaches for nesting, along with 26 species of birds.
 These include the Fairy and Bridled Terns during their breeding season.
 Six species of marine mammals are often sighted in the waters around the islands including the dugong and bottlenose dolphin, while humpback whales are often seen between July and September as they make their way to temperature subtropical waters to mate and give birth.